bernmc/flashstor-trueNAS-fancontrol/README-old-TrueNAS BlueFin.md

 ## INSTALLING TRUENAS SCALE WITH FANCONTROL ON ASUSTOR FLASHSTOR DEVICES

-This repository was originally written for TrueNAS-SCALE Bluefin.
-Since then, TrueNAS has moved on (it's increasingly locked down), as has the original Asustor Platform driver kernel module.

-These instructions and scripts have been updated (21 Oct 2024) and confirmed working with TrueNAS-SCALE-24.04.2.3 (Dragonfish). **It does NOT work with the current release candidate of TrueNAS-SCALE-24.10-RC.2 (Electric Eel)**.
-I will re-examine things when Electric Eel is officially released.
+14/10/23 - confirmed this mod survives the upgrade to TrueNAS-SCALE-22.12.4.2

-**TrueNAS-SCALE Cobia (23.10.0****) and beyond:** Since the release of 23.x, iX have further locked down the appliance.
-If you upgrade from 22.x, and the original scripts, the shell and post-init scripts will survive, but the kmod will not 'make' and install as these commands are no longer available.
-At the moment, the only way I know to bypass this is to enable developer mode with `install-dev-tools.`
+**UPDATE: TrueNAS-SCALE Cobia (23.10.0):** Note that the following guide was written for TrueNAS-SCALE 22.x (Bluefin).
+With the release of 23.x, iX have further locked down the appliance.
+If you upgrade from 22.x, the shell and post-init scripts will survive, but the kmod will not 'make' and install as these commands are no longer available.
+At the moment, the only way I know to bypass this is to enable developer mode with `install-dev-tools`

 You should note that enabling developer mode will mean that iX will automatically delete any support requests you generate - ie, you're on your own buddy!
 It's not meant to be used for deployed TrueNAS systems, but if you're using unsupported hardware, it's the only way I know of being able to install the necessary kmods etc.

-In addition to this, Mafredri's Asustor platform driver has changed - this updated instruction set and scripts accomodate this.

-Thanks to github users **JeGr and sb10** for teasing out / testing the modifications required to build the updated platform driver.

 ---

-This project describes installing TrueNAS on Asustor's Flashstor 6 and 12 Pro (gen1) devices, and enabling temperature monitoring and fan control on these devices under TrueNAS SCALE.
+This project describes installing TrueNAS on Asustor's Flashstor 6 and 12 Pro devices, and enabling temperature monitoring and fan control on these devices under TrueNAS SCALE 22.12.3.3.
 It is built on the original ideas in[ John Davis&#39; gist describing Installing Debian on the Nimbustor4/2 devices.](https://gist.github.com/johndavisnz/bae122274fc6f0e006fdf0bc92fe6237 "view John's gist")

 While not officially supported, Asustor appear to quietly endorse installing TrueNAS on their devices - they even have a howto video in their youtube Asustor College: [https://youtu.be/YytWFtgqVy0] (TrueNAS Core Asustor install)]